 I bought a microphone as well so that I could introduce the podcasts and give voiceovers so that people who downloaded the podcast would know who they were listening to and give that artist some support as well.
 It’s part of a “help out our fellow artists” campaign that I’ve always wanted to do and hopefully it will help everyone grow a bit more.

 Since then, things have gone from strength to strength as Nicky is now part of the Platform Project, which airs a live Drum & Bass show every third Saturday of the month at 9-10pm UK time.

 Fiend Request (pun-tastic)

-I was posting more of my mastered tracks on SoundCloud for free download and the responses were coming in thick and fast, almost too quickly for me to keep up with.
-It was all very humbling nonetheless.
-Then I get a message out of the blue from an artist called FiendReflex, whose tracks I had been commenting on (as I was, and still am, really enjoying his blend of trance sounds with Drum & Bass).
-The message was asking me if I wanted to start releasing on his label Allowance Records.
+I got a message out of the blue from an artist called FiendReflex, whose tracks I had been commenting on, asking me if I wanted to start releasing on his label Allowance Records.
 I was very excited at the time and he is a sound guy with some talented artists on his label making heavy, unique beats so I thought, why not go for it?
 I had a mastered EP ready, which was accepted by Allowance Records and had my début release at the end of May, Tides of Time.

 As of July 2018, Nicky is now focusing on the Platform Project radio show, independently releasing new EPs and getting involved with emerging music websites that combine with cryptocurrency.
 Follow him on Facebook, Twitter and this website as he is active on those platforms, posting blogs and little skits about travelling, crypto and of course Drum & Bass!